 - using over-the-counter cough suppressants

-People should check in with the doctor if home care measures do not help a cough within a week or two, or it worsens.
+People should check with a doctor if home care measures do not help a cough within 3 weeks or it worsens.

-Treatment for coughing so hard you vomit involves managing the underlying condition that is causing the cough.
+Treatment for coughing so hard that a person vomits involves managing the underlying condition that is causing the cough.

 If home remedies do not help, treatment options may include: